pingcap/docs/placement-rules-in-sql.md

 Using placement policies is recommended to simplify rule management.
 Changes made to a placement policy (via [`ALTER PLACEMENT POLICY`](/sql-statements/sql-statement-alter-placement-policy.md)) automatically propagate to all database objects.
 This differs from direct placement options, which the rules must be altered for each object (tables, partitions).

-A `PLACEMENT POLICY` is not associated with any database schema and has global scope.
-Assigning a placement policy does not require any additional privileges over `CREATE TABLE` privilege.
+`PLACEMENT POLICY` is not associated with any database schema and has the global scope.
+Therefore, assigning a placement policy does not require any additional privileges over the `CREATE TABLE` privilege.

 ## Option reference